bitaculous/dolour/README.md

 Usage
 -----

-First, place the to be examined images into the `images` folder.
+Place the to be examined images into the `images` folder.

 ### Tasks